 Why do I know this?
 Because most organizations are not designed to ‘become their customers’.
 For an example of what I mean read this NPR article on how: To Understand Truckers, Two Photographers Become Truckers.

-About two years ago, he and his wife Tracey Mancenido, also a photographer, decided to drop their lives, attend truck driving school, and hit the road.
+About two years ago, he and his wife Tracey Mancenido, also a photographer, decided to drop their lives, attend a truck driving school, and then hit the road.
 Tribble, the son of a truck driver, wanted to know more about the elusive culture that moves America — and figured the only way to understand it was to live it.